Jayaprakash121/HandCricket/README.md

 # HandCricket
-Repository about the hand cricket game which we will play in our childhood time
+Repository about the hand cricket game which we had play in our childhood time.